martinalupini/progetto-SOA/README.md

 ## Testing the reference monitor

-> [!CAUTION]
-> The entries of the syscall table used for the monitor syscalls differs from kernel to kernel.
-To find which entries are used in your case you can look at `dmesg` after mounting the module or you type `cat /sys/module/the_reference_monitor/parameters/entry1` (there are 7 entries so entry2, entry3, etc...).
->
-> After that you have to write the correct entry for your kernel in the file progetto-SOA/user/syscallsCLI/lib/refmonitor.c.

 In the directory user/ you can find pieces of code for testing.
 After typing `make all` there will be different executables:
 - **user** is purely demonstrative.
 I suggest to run it as first because it shows some of the reference monitor APIs, but is not mandatory.
 The other executable are made to simulate shell commands.